pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 # Pretty Good Authentication Protocol (PGAP)

-A simple protocol for authenticating against a remote web service works as follows:
+A simple protocol for authenticating against a remote web service is specified as follows:

+## Prover actions

-* The prover generates a Challenge-Response signature over a zero-length challenge, with the following additional hashed subpackets:
+* The prover generates a Challenge-Response signature over a challenge consisting of the following CRLF-terminated records:
-    * a human-readable Notation Data subpacket with the name `login-hostname` and a value containing the domain name of the service being authenticated to (e.g. `example.com`).
-    * a human-readable Notation Data subpacket with the name `login-service` and a value containing the name of the service being authenticated to (e.g. `https`).
+    * The HTTP request line in case-normalised form, e.g. `GET / HTTP/1.1`.
+    * The `Host` HTTP header of the request.
-    * a human-readable Notation Data subpacket with the name `login-mode` and a value of either `session` or `once`.
+    * A `WWW-Authenticate` HTTP header with the value `PGAP realm="simple"` or `PGAP realm="session"`.
 * The prover encodes the signature as a Base64 armor body, but does not include any of the armor headers or checksum.
+* The prover encodes the authentication credentials in the form `PGAP <base-64-body>`.
-* If `login-mode` is `session`:
+* If the PGAP realm is `session`:
-    * The prover submits the encoded signature in the `X-PGAP-Session` header of an HTTP POST request to the well-known endpoint `/.well-known/openpgp/login` on the remote service.
+    * The prover submits the encoded credentials in the `Authentication` header of an HTTP POST request to the well-known endpoint `/.well-known/openpgp/login` on the remote service.
-    * The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time and Notation Data subpackets conform to its local policy.
-    * The verifier records the successful authentication, and sets a session cookie in its response.
+    * The prover saves the returned session cookie and uses it in future requests for resources on the remote service.
-* If `login-mode` is `once`:
+* If the PGAP realm is `simple`:
-    * The prover submits the encoded signature in the `X-PGAP-Once` header of an HTTP request.
+    * The prover submits the encoded credentials in the `Authentication` header of an HTTP request for the desired resource.

+Authentication credentials and session cookies MUST only be submitted over a secure transport layer, such as HTTPS.

+## Verifier actions

+On throwing a 401 Unauthorized response, the verifier MAY return a `WWW-Authenticate` header that contains the challenge `PGAP realm="simple"` or `PGAP realm="session"` as appropriate.

+On receiving a PGAP authentication request:

-    * The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time and Notation Data subpackets conform to its local policy.
+* The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time subpacket is within acceptable limits.
+* The verifier regenerates the challenge from the request headers and verifies the signature.
-    * The verifier processes the current HTTP request and does not set a session cookie in its response.
+* If the PGAP realm is `session`, the verifier sets a session cookie in its response.

 # IANA Actions